-Our Purpose, Mission, and Values
+Our Mission, Strategic Pillars and Core Values

-At Centene Corporation, our purpose, mission, and values act as the foundation of our business conduct and daily operations.
+At Centene Corporation, our mission, strategic pillars and core values act as the foundation of our business conduct and daily operations.

-OUR PURPOSE

-Transforming the health of the community, one person at a time.
+OUR MISSION Transforming the health of the communities we serve, one person at a time.